anyways-open/itinero-transit-server/API.md

                 , to-id: 'http://irail.be/nmbs/stations/0000000789'
                 , to-nl: 'Gent-Sint-Pieters'
 	            , vehicle: 'IC1234'
-	            , destination: 'Eupen'
-	            , platform-departure: '4' # might be missing due to lack of data, or when a platform number does not make sense (e.g. a segment where we take the bus)
+	            , headsign: 'Eupen' # The headsign of the train, often its end destination.
+Might be localized as well , platform-departure: '4' # might be missing due to lack of data or when a platform number does not make sense (e.g. a segment where we take the bus)
 	            , platform-arrival: '5'
 	            },